- Country:The Netherlands

-From the architect.
+Text description provided by the architects.
 On the old Herenweg in Warmond atelier PRO architects have combined an existing community center with three new primary schools and a kindergarten.
 The result is a new multifunctional centre where the local schools, library, nursery, kindergarten and cultural associations have been given a place.

 As councillor Kees van Velzen put it during his opening speech: “The building is adapted wonderfully on a historic site: the historic heart of Warmond.
 Through its playful form and excellent use of materials, the building fits perfectly into the surroundings.”